DennisSchenkel/sessionminds-backend/README.md

 In the frontend, the login modal was exchanged with a complete login page that can not close like a modal, when the form is submitted.
 Due to not closing the modal with the form, the newly created backend response was used for showing the expected error message.<br>

 #### Known Unfixed Bugs

+No bugs are know at the time of submission.

 ## Credits